YaraSco/mlazure-project-3/README.md

 Also, we have an overview of different values of MAPE obtained by each model.
 <img src="./starter_file/screenshots/automl_widgets_2.PNG">

-For the dataset, it is transforemed as shown in this figure :
+For the dataset, it is transformed as shown in this figure :
 <img src="./starter_file/screenshots/data_architecture.PNG">

 We use the primary metric Normalized Mean Absolute Error (NMAE) instead of MAPE, because it is not supported as an argument, as we can see in the figure below.